wikimedia/mediawiki-extensions-GlobalUsage/readme.txt

   php extensions/GlobalUsage/populateGlobalUsage.php --help for information.
 * When the daemon has finished populating the table from the local imagelinks and started to follow recentchanges, enable the extension.
-* When the daemon has made at least one full iteration after the extension has been enabled, the daemon can be stopped.
+* When the daemon has reached the time at which the extension was enabled, the daemon can be stopped.